-Businesses conducting product development and commercialization activities often refer to the stage of development on a nine-point scale called Technical Readiness Levels (TRL).
-This scale helps to categorize product development stages across industries, which is helpful to define project scope, progress, and resource requirements.
+Businesses conducting product development and commercialization activities often refer to a nine-point Technical Readiness Level (TRL) scale.
+This scale helps categorize development stages which is helpful to define project scope, progress, timelines, and resource requirements.

-That’s where technology readiness levels become helpful.
-The TRL system measures a technology’s maturity, from level 1 (pre-invention research) to level 9 (successful application of a technology).
-Each of the nine levels demonstrate a clear point in the technology development project where significant activities are performed.
+The TRL system measures a technology’s maturity, from Level 1 (Concept Evaluation) to level 9 (Successful Deployment).
+Each of the nine levels demonstrate a clear milestone in the technology development project where significant activities are performed.
 While some stages aren’t applicable for certain projects, most research and development projects will pass through each of the nine levels until it’s been successfully integrated into the market.

 What is Your Project’s Technology Readiness Level?

-Technology development is not a linear process, so it can become difficult to identify clear stages.
+Technology development is not a linear process.
 The TRL system recognizes this, suggesting that projects may address some levels more quickly than others, or may skip some levels entirely.
 Considering that it takes this uniqueness into account, TRLs apply to most projects that face some degree of technical risk or uncertainty.

 Access Canadian Government Funding for Research and Development

 Projects with a TRL of 1-3 typically consist of preliminary research and early-stage development activities.
 Some funding programs that are useful at this part of the process include:

-- Canadian International Innovation Program (CIIP): Collaborating with international technology developers can significantly enhance end products.
-By leveraging R&D partnerships, companies can accelerate projects and access new ideas, talents, and capabilities.
-Canadian government grants can even reduce project expenses by up to 50% to a maximum $600,000.
+- Canadian International Innovation Program (CIIP): Supports the collaboration of technology developers from Canada and innovators from one of six other participating countries.
+Canadian government grants can reduce project expenses by up to 50% to a maximum $600,000.

 TRL 4-7 Research and Development Funding

-Projects with a TRL of 4-7 typically consist of early to mid-stage development.
+Projects with a TRL of 4-7 typically consist of early to mid-stage development activities.
 Some funding programs that are useful at this part of the process include:

-- NSERC Engage: Supports the collaboration of small and mid-sized businesses and academic institutions.
-Engage grants support research partnerships, lasting up to 6 months, where a research professor and their team of post-secondary researchers can contribute to project deliverables.
-Each 4-6 month project may receive up to $25,000 in research grants and project length can be extended if necessary.
+- NSERC Engage: Supports research collaborations between Canadian businesses and academic institutions.
+Engage grants support research partnerships, lasting up to six months, where a research professor and their team of post-secondary researchers can contribute to project deliverables.
+Each four to six-month project may receive up to $25,000 in research grants and project length can be extended if necessary.

 - NSERC Collaborative Research and Development (CRD): Likewise, NSERC CRD grants provide the capacity to support long-term collaborative research and development projects with a Canadian academic institution.
-Businesses may receive grant funding and research support for a period of 1-5 years.
-This research can be compensated with government grants worth up to 50% of eligible expenses to a maximum $200,000 per year.
+Businesses may receive grant funding and research support for a period of one to five years.
+This research may receive government grants worth up to 50% of eligible expenses to a maximum $200,000 per year.

 TRL 7-9 Technology Commercialization Funding